How Much Should I Spend on Google Ads to Get Results?

 How long you’ve been in business makes a big difference when it comes to your Google Ads budget.

-• New businesses: If you’re just starting out, you’ll need to invest more upfront to build awareness and attract new customers.
-For example, if you’ve just opened a boutique fitness studio, you might need to spend $1,000 to $1,500 in the first month to get noticed and start building your client base.
+- New agents: If you’re just starting out, you’ll need to invest more upfront to build awareness and attract new customers.
 Alongside ads, building a solid base of online reviews is crucial—positive reviews can help build trust quickly, which means your ads will convert better over time.

-• Established businesses: If you’ve been around for years and have a solid reputation with strong customer reviews, you can typically spend less on Google Ads.
-Maybe you’re a well-known local restaurant that just needs to maintain visibility for specific promotions.
+- Established agents: If you’ve been around for years and have a solid reputation with strong customer reviews, you can typically spend less on Google Ads.
 In this case, spending $300 to $500 per month could be enough to stay top of mind.
 Since reviews already demonstrate credibility, your ads will benefit from the social proof, helping them perform more effectively.

-Why This Matters: New businesses need a bigger push to gain traction, especially when they lack a solid base of reviews.
+Why This Matters: New agents need a bigger push to gain traction - together with their organic content, especially when they lack a solid base of reviews.
 Established businesses with positive reviews already have some momentum, allowing them to spend less on ads while maintaining visibility.

 5. A/B Test and Optimize Regularly